jmsalazardev/freecdn/README.md

 ## Description
-gphotos-cdn allows you to get the public URL of your images and paste them on your blog, website or wherever you want.
+FreeCDN allows you to get the public URL of your images and paste them on your blog, website or wherever you want.

 **IMPORTANT:** This app is currently under development, it may be unstable.
 If you want to contribute please let me know on twitter.